abetusk/2d/halloween/bat-patch/README.md

 wires connect to the panel.

 Once I'm satisfied that the patch can cover the panel, I glue the patch onto the panel with Gorilla glue.
-I've found that other glue has a hard time bonding, including elmers, super glue and model glue.
+I've found that other glue has a hard time bonding, including Elmer's, super glue and model glue.
 Gorilla glue works well but is messy and leaves bumps or other gunk so it should be applied sparingly.
 The Gorilla glue is strong, so only a small amount needs to be applied.